 75%

-Critical Minerals Infrastructure Fund (CMIF) provides up to Up to $50 million per project ($100M for governments) to $1.
+Critical Minerals Infrastructure Fund (CMIF) provides Up to $50 million per project ($100M for governments).
+Up to $1.
 The program covers up to 75% of eligible costs.
-Applications are accepted Stream 2 March 2026 deadline passed — future calls expected through 2030.
+Stream 2 March 2026 deadline passed — future calls expected through 2030.
 (As of March 2026, verified against Natural Resources Canada program guidelines)

 Eligibility & Details